Skip to Content

 • Some seafood is better than no seafood.
 Try using fish as an ingredient rather than the main dish.
 Add it to pasta (i.e., crab mac and cheese or clam linguine) or use it in a soup or chowder like this popular cioppino or fish stew.

 • If you buy fish from a local fishmonger, ask for trimmings or a piece of the salmon tail.
 They are half the price and are still high quality.
-The are just the bits and pieces that butchers trim off to make aesthetically pleasing pieces of fish for display.
+These are just the bits and pieces that butchers trim off to make aesthetically pleasing pieces of fish for display.

-• As mentioned above, buy flash frozen fish.
+• As mentioned above, buy flash-frozen fish.
 It is frozen right on the boat and will keep until you are ready for it

 The recipe below uses inexpensive mussels in a rich coconut curry broth.
-Next time I make this low carb mussels with coconut curry broth for dinner I will probably add some white fish (halibut, cod, etc.) to get a little more protein and add a little more texture.
-The broth is rich enough on its own however to make a completely satisfying weeknight dinner.
+Next time I make this low-carb mussels with coconut curry broth for dinner I will probably add some white fish (halibut, cod, etc.) to get a little more protein and add a little more texture.

 My Favorite Seafood Recipes

-Low Carb Mussels with Coconut Curry Stew
+Low-Carb Mussels with Coconut Curry Stew

 Low carb mussel and coconut curry stew in a single serving bowl